 Meditation is designed to help focus the mind, relieve stress and improve calmness.
 It is an ancient tradition that has been practised for many years all over the world.
-When you think of meditation, you might think of religion and spiritualness, but that is only one type of mediation.
+When you think of meditation, you might think of religion and spiritualness, but that is only one type of meditation.
 There are many different types, all of which benefit you in different ways, but in this case, we are talking about mindful meditation.

 Mindful meditation is about looking at yourself.
 Basically, you focus on your breathing whilst letting your thoughts pass through your mind without becoming involved in them; they simply pass through your mind and allow you to take note of them.
 You aren’t trying to turn thoughts or feelings off; you just need to take a step back and observe them without judgement.
 By doing this regularly, you will find yourself learning to understand them better.

 There are many benefits to practising mindful meditation, especially for the brain, and these are very similar to the benefits of exercise.
-Mindful meditation improves the brain's ability to focus, meaning that you will notice the effects even when you are not meditating.
-Better focus can also make other activities in daily life easier as you will find your mind wandering less the more you train.
+Mindful meditation improves the brain’s ability to focus, meaning that you will notice the effects even when you are not meditating.
+Better focus can also make other activities in daily life easier, as you will find your mind wandering less the more you train.

 Another benefit of mindful meditation is how it can help with anxiety and stress.
-Practising to take a step back and allowing your thoughts to pass by trains the brain to do the same when you are not meditating.
+Practising taking a step back and allowing your thoughts to pass by trains the brain to do the same when you are not meditating.
 So when something happens that would usually make you anxious, your brain detaches from that sensation easier, meaning it causes less anxiety.

 How To Practice Mindful Meditation